File 325 · Open (folklore)

 The sequence.

-2. 1956 Gray Barker's They Knew Too Much About Flying Saucers fixes the MIB motif in UFO culture.
+3. 1956 Gray Barker's They Knew Too Much About Flying Saucers coins and fixes the MIB motif.

-4. 1990s Disclosures of hoaxing within the Barker circle; the 1997 film franchise mainstreams the image.
+6. 1990s Hoaxing within the Barker circle is documented; the 1997 film franchise mainstreams the image.

 Full bibliography.

-1. Gray Barker, They Knew Too Much About Flying Saucers (University Books, 1956).
+2. Gray Barker, They Knew Too Much About Flying Saucers (University Books, 1956); Albert K. Bender, Flying Saucers and the Three Men (1962).

-3. John C. Sherwood and other researchers on hoaxing within the Gray Barker circle.
+3. John C. Sherwood on hoaxing within the Gray Barker circle; John Keel's writings recasting the MIB as supernatural; the 1997 film and Lowell Cunningham's comic.

 Frequently asked questions.